Optimization and Machine Learning

 Salar Fattahi is an Assistant Professor in the Department of Industrial and Operations Engineering at the University of Michigan.
 Salar Fattahi received his M.Sc. and Ph.D. degrees in Industrial Engineering and Operations Research from the University of California, Berkeley in 2016 and 2020, respectively.
-He also received a M.Sc. degree in Electrical Engineering from the Columbia University in 2015, and a B.Sc. degree in Electrical Engineering from the Sharif University of Technology in 2014.
-Salar Fattahi’s research lies at the intersection of optimization, machine learning, and control theory, with applications in large-scale and safety-critical networks.
+He also received a M.Sc. degree in Electrical Engineering from Columbia University in 2015, and a B.Sc. degree in Electrical Engineering from the Sharif University of Technology in 2014.
+Salar Fattahi’s research lies at the intersection of optimization and machine learning, with applications in complex networks.

 - S. Fattahi and S. Sojoudi, “Exact Guarantees on the Absence of Spurious Local Minima for Rank-1 Non-negative Robust Principal Component Analysis”, Journal of Machine Learning Research, 2020.